justinmassie/MAT-311-Final-Project/README.md

 python main.py
 ```

-This will load the dataset, perform basic feature engineering, train a simple model and produce visualizations similar to those in the notebook.
-The cleaned data will be written to `data/processed/` and all plots will be displayed interactively.
+This will load the dataset, perform data cleaning, split the data, scale the data, and train, evaluate, and create a submission file for a selected model.
+The submission file will be stored in submissions/
+All EDA done will have files saved to plots/